 Coats of arms of Pope Clement XI (above) and of Bishop Giovanni Giacomo Bonaventura Gambi (below)

 Two large coats of arms play a major role in the overall design of the fašade.
 The coat of arms of Bishop Gambi (It. gamba = leg and there is a leg in the coat of arms), although put at a lower, subordinate level has nothing to envy in the papal one.

 Details showing the angels

-Angels were a very common subject of Baroque statues either as young men or baby boys (putti) and Giosafatti (who was a sculptor too) placed four putti in the coats of arms and two angels on the roof, similar to those at Ponte S. Angelo.
+Angels were a very common subject of Baroque statues either as young men or infant children (putti) and Giosafatti (who was a sculptor too) placed four putti in the coats of arms and two angels on the roof, similar to those in Ponte S. Angelo.
 See pages on Roman Baroque sculpture showing more angels and statues at the top of buildings.